darryncampbell/WakeLock_WifiLock_Exerciser/README.md

 - Uncomment the annotated line in onCreate() to create a separate wake lock on launch
 - Tested on TC51
 - Would never pass PlayStore criteria as includes `ACTION_REQUEST_IGNORE_BATTERY_OPTIMIZATIONS`
+  - Update (16/Mar/20): This app got removed from the Play Store for "Violation of the Broken Functionality policy".
+This was possibly because the older version in the Play Store had an issue checking for the EMDK on non-Zebra devices running Android 10 but it's not clear - it could also be because I requested this action).
 - Make sure nothing else on your device holds wake locks before running tests
 - Zebra devices also have additional settings to keep wifi on during standby (under advanced WiFi settings)